seamile/jsonfmt/README.md

 The `-s` option is used to sort the output of dictionaries alphabetically by key.

-If there are some non-ASCII characters in the JSON document, you can use `-e` to eascape them.
+If there are some non-ASCII characters in the JSON data, you can use `-e` to eascape them.

 ```shell
 $ jsonfmt -s -i 4 test/example.json